 Today, of course, no one is laughing, and the art world can’t get enough of his dreamlike botanical works and quirky tropical animals.

 “The Fantastic Jungles of Henri Rousseau” by Michelle Markel will introduce kids to many of Rousseau’s most famous paintings.
-Perhaps most importantly, it will offer a great lesson in individuality, empathy, and perseverance.
+Perhaps most importantly, this picture book will offer a great lesson in individuality, empathy, and perseverance.
 Several of my more sensitive students were moved to compassionate tears by Rousseau’s life story — and then buoyed, encouraged, and motivated to keep on painting!

-Every page of this book is saturated edge-to-edge in Rousseau’s trademark style.
+Every page is saturated edge-to-edge in Rousseau’s trademark style.
 The publisher’s book trailer, linked above, is really wonderful as well.

-How to Paint a Surprised Tiger Like Henri Rousseau: A Hands-On Elementary Art Project
+How to Paint a Surprised Tiger Like Henri Rousseau

 - drawing pencil and eraser